mkrishna4u/smart-testauto-framework/README.md

 13. Platform specific sample driver configuration files (AppDriver.properties) are present in the following directory **sample-config/apps-drivers**.
 Copy specific file in your application config directory like **test-config/apps-config/<app-name>/** and also copy your application file like ?.app, ?.apk ?.exe, or ?.api etc.
 14. Use **DefaultSmartCache** class to store the global cached data that you can access in any step definition or test case.
 You can also be able to implement your own cache using **SmartCache** class.
 15. Use **TestDataBuilder** class to build randomized test data of any length that may include alphabets, numbers, special characters, newline, whitespaces, leading characters etc.
+16. Use **FieldValidator** class to validate the field value as per the expected value or criteria.
+Also **StringUtil** class is very handy to check the textual / string data.

 ## Integrated software testing tools (High level)
 1. Cucumber